Lost-Outpost/Telsera/GAMEPLAY.md

 - [Thieves Guild Alternative Endings](https://www.nexusmods.com/skyrimspecialedition/mods/114558) - Defy Nocturnal and unlock yourself from eternal servitude.
 Adds 4 new voice-acted endings to the Thieves Guild questline, including new story, new rewards, new boss fights.

-- [Your Choices Matter - A Dark Brotherhood Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/46871) - This mod extends the Dark Brotherhood questline in many ways and adds an optional alternate ending.
-The ending you get will depend on the choices you, the Player make, throughout the story.

 - [Markarth - Help the Warrens and a Cure for Cairine](https://www.nexusmods.com/skyrimspecialedition/mods/45144) - Introduces two small quests: one to clean up the Warrens, and one to FINALLY cure poor Cairine!

-- [Boethiah's Calling - Alternate Questline](https://www.nexusmods.com/skyrimspecialedition/mods/121499) - Fully Voiced alternate questline to obtain the Ebony Mail.
-Now a "friend" can trick and try to sacrifice you!

-- [The Taste of Death - Quest Addon](https://www.nexusmods.com/skyrimspecialedition/mods/123173) - 50+ New lines of dialogue.
-Adds new dialogue, enemies, and gameplay to the vanilla quest "The Taste of Death".
-Confront the cult of Namira and bring them to justice.

 - [After the Civil War - Siege Damage Repairs](https://www.nexusmods.com/skyrimspecialedition/mods/20668) - An "immersive" way of repairing the damage left by the Civil War.
 Twenty days after the final battle the cities will be back to normal, but a generous donation will speed-up the reconstruction.
 Crews will be at work fixing the damage.